-- That can be coded in an algorithm.^a - An algorithm is a detailed step-by-step method for solving a problem. - The Euclidean algorithm for the greatest common divisor is an algorithm. - "Let s be the least upper bound of compact set A" is not an algorithm. - "Let s be a smallest element of a finite-sized array" can be solved by an algorithm. - How about passing the Turing test?
+- That can be coded in an algorithm.^a - An algorithm is a detailed step-by-step method for solving a problem. - The Euclidean algorithm for the greatest common divisor is an algorithm. - Addition, multiplication, and division can be solved by algorithms. - How about passing the Turing test?